 - (c) The Essay/MPT and MBE examinations must be taken and passed in one attempt.
 Bifurcation of these exams is not allowed.
 The MPRE, however, may be taken prior to or after the two-day Guam Bar Examination. - (d) MBE transfers from earlier Guam administrations of the examination or from another jurisdiction are not accepted; however, scores of 80 scaled MPRE, or higher may be transferred from other jurisdictions for up to two years after the test date on which the passing score was achieved.
 Upon passing the Guam Bar Examination, an applicant must successfully sit for the MPRE examination within two (2) years of the test dates during which he/she passed the Guam Bar Examination. - (e) Guam has no admission by comity or reciprocity.
-Everyone must take the entire two-day examination unless eligible to take the Attorneys Exam pursuant to Rule 4.
-As a limited exception to this policy, and upon payment of an administrative fee to the Board in the amount of \$500.00, a person who has been admitted as an attorney of the highest court of any state, district, commonwealth, territory or possession of the United States, and who is in good standing in such other jurisdiction may practice law in Guam as a temporary active member of the Guam bar pursuant to order of the Chief Justice of the Supreme Court of Guam for a period of five (5) years which shall run continuously and uninterrupted from the day of the order, with such temporary practice of law expressly limited to full time employment with the Government of Guam, its agencies, offices, authorities, public corporations, branches, and instrumentalities, and Guam Legal Services Corporation, and the Guam office of the Micronesian Legal Services Corporation.
-Any person who was a temporary member of the Guam Bar and did not take the bar examination before the effective date of this rule may be admitted pursuant to order of the Chief Justice for an additional period of three (3) years which shall run continuously and uninterrupted from the day of the latter order by the Chief Justice admitting said person as a temporary active member of the Guam Bar.
-Any person who was a temporary member of the Guam Bar and took the bar examination before the effective date of this rule may be admitted pursuant to order of the Chief Justice for an additional period of two (2) years which shall run continuously and uninterrupted from the day of the latter order by the Chief Justice admitting said person as a temporary active member of the Guam Bar.
-Such person(s) must seek an order from the Chief Justice requesting the additional period of admission as a temporary active member of the Guam Bar, and must pay the administrative fee in the amount of \$500.00.
-However, for any person who is applying for temporary admission under this rule and who has had a Character & Fitness Report prepared by the NCBE within twelve (12) months of seeking temporary admission, the administrative fee paid to the Board shall be \$75.00.
+Everyone must take the entire two-day examination unless eligible to take the Attorneys Exam under Rule 4.
+As a limited exception to this policy, and upon payment of an administrative fee to the Board of \$600.00, a person admitted as an attorney of the highest court of any state, district, commonwealth, territory or possession of the United States, and who is in good standing in such other jurisdiction may practice law in Guam as a temporary active member of the Guam bar under order of the Chief Justice of the Supreme Court of Guam for five (5) years which shall run continuously and uninterrupted from the day of the order, with such temporary practice of law limited to full time employment with the Government of Guam, its agencies, offices, authorities, public corporations, branches, and instrumentalities, the Guam Legal Services Corporation, and the Guam office of the Micronesian Legal Services Corporation.
+Any person who was a temporary member of the Guam Bar and did not take the bar examination before the effective date of this rule may be admitted under order of the Chief Justice for an additional period of three (3) years which shall run continuously and uninterrupted from the day of the latter order by the Chief Justice admitting said person as a temporary active member of the Guam Bar.
+Any person who was a temporary member of the Guam Bar and took the bar examination before the effective date of this rule may be admitted under order of the Chief Justice for an additional period of two (2) years which shall run continuously and uninterrupted from the day of the latter order by the Chief Justice admitting said person as a temporary active member of the Guam Bar.
+Such person(s) must seek an order from the Chief Justice requesting the additional period of admission as a temporary active member of the Guam Bar, and must pay the administrative fee of \$600.00.
+However, for any person applying for temporary admission under this rule and who has had a Character & Fitness Report prepared by the NCBE within twelve (12) months of seeking temporary admission, the administrative fee paid to the Board shall be \$75.00.